 Don’t feel trapped in grad school (sunk costs are sunk costs)

 Graduating or not from your program is your choice.
+Whether you’re in a PhD program or working on your master’s thesis, career advancement isn’t worth it if you’re miserable.
 Once you owe a significant debt, you should only look at the future in making your decision on dropping out.

 If you don’t necessarily dislike the job but just want to make an economic decision, look at your expected earnings after graduation.
 For some fields like chiropractic, you will likely earn less than you could with your bachelor’s degree, based on our own internal data.